First Martyrs of the Church of Rome

-The First Martyrs of the Church of Rome were Christians martyred in the city of Rome during Nero's persecution in 64.
+The First Martyrs of the Church of Rome were martyred Christians in the city of Rome during Nero's persecution in 64.
 The event is recorded by both Tacitus and Pope Clement I, among others.
 They are celebrated in the Roman Catholic Church as an optional memorial on 30 June.
+The Orthodox Church celebrates them on 30 June in its liturgical calendar as pre-1054 East-West Schism Western saints.

 Background

 Rome had a large Jewish population.
 The couple, Priscilla and Aquila, were tent makers from Pontus, whom Paul met in Corinth.
 They had lived in Rome until the emperor Claudius ordered all the Jews to leave the city.
 Suetonius mentions this as due to disturbances in the city between the Jews and the followers of "Christus".
 Claudius died in 54 AD.

 There were early Christians in Rome within a dozen or so years after the death of Jesus, though they were not the converts of Paul.
 He had not yet visited them at the time he wrote his Epistle to the Romans in 57-58 AD.
 Paul wrote to a community of both Jews and Gentiles.